 |Bank Charges and Fees||£30||£30|

-As you can see the average costs at university in Dundee are slightly lower than the rest of the country, with savings for all essential items adding up to £969.16 over a 50-week tenancy period (£84 per month).
+As you can see the average costs at university in Dundee are slightly lower than the rest of the country, with savings for all essential items adding up to £565.38 over a 50-week tenancy period (£49 per month).
+And that’s not including the saving you’d make on your accommodation!

 The biggest savings come with water and energy, with full-time students able to opt out of paying Council Tax, which water bills fall under, if they are living and studying at Scottish university.